Texas' lieutenant governor says US should get 'back to work'

 "Let's get back to work.
 Let's get back to living.
 Let's be smart about it," Patrick said.
 "And those of us who are 70 plus, we'll take care of ourselves.
 But don't sacrifice the country."

-A spokeswoman for Patrick did not immediately return to an email seeking comment late Monday.
+Asked about Patrick's comments, the AARP pointed to a statement released Tuesday that did not mention him or his remarks but urged Texans "and especially vulnerable older people" to follow CDC guidance.

+"It's clear that coronavirus is spreading rapidly here and has devastating, even deadly, impacts no matter age, gender, party affiliation or any other characteristic.
+Policymakers must act now to lessen the severity and death toll of this pandemic," said Tina Tran, AARP's state director in Texas.

 Patrick went on to suggest on the show that there were lots of grandparents like him and that he doesn't "want the whole country to be sacrificed."
+His remarks were met with a swift backlash on social media, and on Tuesday, Patrick issued a statement that did not address older Americans but did say that if Trump decides more time is needed, he trusts the president's judgement.

 Health experts have made clear that unless Americans continue to dramatically limit social interaction — staying home from work and isolating themselves — the number of infections will overwhelm the health care system, as it has in parts of Italy, leading to many more deaths.
 While the worst outbreaks are concentrated in certain parts of the country, such as New York, experts warn that the highly infectious disease is certain to spread.